STARCHITECT001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that writes into the file
+a script that duplicate the last line